The Listening Studio tools library

 Before and after hand off scripts

-Short phrases you can use in the car, at the door, or on the couch that keep transitions predictable and calm.
+Short phrases for the car, the door, or the couch that keep transitions predictable and calm.

 Anchor: Transition rituals, predictability, regulation.